kalliope-project/kalliope/kalliope/neurons/neurotimer/README.md

           - "You asked me to notify you"
 ```

-Passing argument to the called synapse with the `kalliope_memory`.
+Passing argument to the called synapse with the `forwarded_parameters`.
 **Scenario:** You want to remember to do something
 > **You:** remind me to call mom in 15 minutes<br>
 **Kalliope:** I'll notify you in 15 minutes<br>